CodesDoWork/ross-bot/README.md

 ### Prerequisites

-To run the AICentaurBot locally, you need the following:
+To run the bot locally, you need the following:

 - Python 3.8 or higher
 - A Telegram account